 The original quotation is “First they came for the Socialists, and I did not speak out – because I was not a Socialist.
 Then they came for the Trade Unionists, and I did not speak out – because I was not a Trade Unionist.
 Then they came for the Jews, and I did not speak out – because I was not a Jew.
 Then they came for me – and there was no one left to speak for me.”

 At least these nature programs present other organisms as they really are in their natural habitats.
 Cartoons and silly movies with talking, humanized animals, many of which are made specifically for impressionable children who don’t know any better, give false or misleading ideas to their viewers about what these creatures are really like, such as that large carnivorous animals like lions and bears are cuddly, cute, or friendly animals.

 Roughly speaking, there is a direct relationship between the amount of time and space that humans take up in our artificially-created communications technologies, such as photographs, television, newspapers, movies, magazines, and the Internet, and how much space we humans are taking up in the real world, on the land, water, forests, jungles, deserts, and increasingly even in the skies.

 I realize that this statement is wrong, since disease and predation can cause the deaths of many human beings.
-However, in recent decades, the balance has very clearly tilted in our favour, in the sense that the amount of harm we do to other living creatures is much greater than the harm that they do to us.
-For example, the number of sharks that are killed by humans vastly exceeds the number of humans that are killed by sharks.
+However, in recent decades, the balance has very clearly tilted in our favour, in the sense that the amount of harm that we do to other living creatures is much greater than the harm that they do to us.
+For example, the number of sharks or snakes that are killed by humans vastly exceeds the number of humans that are killed by these predatory animals.